 That “promise” was apparently on his mind on the morning of October 27 when Comey says the team investigating Clinton asked to meet with him.
 He says they disclosed that they had discovered metadata on Anthony Wiener’s laptop that showed it contained e-mails from Clinton’s Verizon/Blackberry e-mail.
 (Previous reports indicated that Comey was informed earlier, just days after the e-mails had been discovered by October 3.)
 They were particularly interested in finding e-mails from a three month time period at the beginning of Clinton’s tenure as Secretary of State.
 Those e-mails, dating from before she had set up the private server in her home, had not yet been located or reviewed in the prior investigation.
 According to the New York Times, Comey decided to allow his team to reopen the investigation, seek a search warrant to review the e-mails on the laptop, and then made the decision to notify the House Oversight Committee, which he did the following day.

 Comey explained to the Senate today that he was interested in those early e-mails because the FBI was still looking for evidence that Clinton intentionally set up her private server to violate the law.
-At one point during today’s testimony, Comey called that evidence “the Golden Ticket,” as if they were searching for a prize in a chocolate bar.
+At one point during today’s testimony, Comey called that evidence “the golden missing e-mails,” as if they were searching for a prize in a chocolate bar.
 It was precisely the lack of any evidence of Clinton’s intent that Comey had relied on in July when he declared the investigation over.

 According to Comey, there was a “great debate” during that October 27 meeting on what to do.
 Comey felt he had only two choices, to disclose the new investigation or be accused of concealing it later.
 His instinct was to disclose.
 A junior lawyer, Comey says, asked if they should consider the possibility that disclosure would sway the elections.
 Absolutely not, Comey responded.
 He could not consider the political consequences and maintain his independence.